jasonsatran/spark-meta/README.md

 - Record Count:  The total number of records in the column
 - Unique Values:  The distinct count of unique values in a column
+- Empty Strings:  The count of empty strings in a column
-- *Null Values:  The count of null or empty string values in a column
+- Null Values:  The count of null values in a column
-- Percent Fill:  Non null or empty / record count
+- Percent Fill:  The percentage of records that are not empty string or null

 ### A Note about Performance